 Product Liability Law: Some Legal Background

 A plaintiff in a products liability case asserts that the manufacturer of a product should be liable for personal injury or property damage that results from a defect in a product or from false representations made by the manufacturer of the product.
 A defendant often tries to disprove the plaintiff's case by showing that the product was not defective or that the plaintiff's misuse of the product was what caused harm to the plaintiff.
+Read on to learn more about the history and development of product liability law.

 Tort and Contract Law